-- to oversee the quality and integrity of our financial statements and our accounting and financial reporting processes; - to prepare the Audit and Compliance Committee report required by the SEC in our annual proxy statements; - to review and discuss with management and the independent registered public accounting firm our annual and quarterly financial statements; - · to review and discuss with management and the independent registered public accounting firm our earnings press releases; - to appoint, compensate and oversee our independent registered public accounting firm, and pre-approve all auditing services and non-audit services to be provided to us by our independent registered public accounting firm; - · to review the qualifications, performance and independence of our independent registered public accounting firm; - to establish procedures for the receipt, retention and treatment of complaints received by us regarding accounting, internal accounting controls or auditing matters and the confidential, anonymous submission by our employees of concerns regarding questionable accounting or auditing matters; - to review and approve related party transactions that would be required to be disclosed in our SEC reports; and - to oversee the Company's compliance program.
+- to oversee the quality and integrity of our financial statements and our accounting and financial reporting processes; - to prepare the Audit and Compliance Committee report required by the SEC in our annual proxy statements; - to review and discuss with management and the independent registered public accounting firm our annual and quarterly financial statements; - to review and discuss with management and the independent registered public accounting firm our earnings press releases; - to appoint, compensate and oversee our independent registered public accounting firm, and pre-approve all auditing services and non-audit services to be provided to us by our independent registered public accounting firm;

+- to review the qualifications, performance and independence of our independent registered public accounting firm; - to establish procedures for the receipt, retention and treatment of complaints received by us regarding accounting, internal accounting controls or auditing matters and the confidential, anonymous submission by our employees of concerns regarding questionable accounting or auditing matters; - to review and approve related person transactions that would be required to be disclosed in our SEC reports; and - to oversee the Company's compliance program.

-Our Audit and Compliance Committee is comprised of Joseph W. Marshall, III (chair), David A. Handler and E. Scott Urdang.
-Our Board of Directors has determined that all members of our Audit and Compliance Committee are independent under the director independence standards set forth in the rules and regulations of the SEC and the applicable listing standards of NASDAQ, that each member meets the heightened independence standards for service on the Audit and Compliance Committee and satisfies the financial literacy and other requirements for "audit committee" members under applicable NASDAQ rules and that Mr. Marshall is an "audit committee financial expert" as that term is defined in Item 407(d)(5) of Regulation S-K of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+Our current Audit and Compliance Committee is comprised of Joseph W. Marshall, III (chair), Earl C. Shanks and Barry F. Schwartz.
+Our Board of Directors has determined that each member meets the heightened independence standards for service on the Audit and Compliance Committee and satisfies the financial literacy and other requirements for "audit committee" members under applicable NASDAQ rules and that each of Mr. Marshall and Mr. Shanks is an "audit committee financial expert" as that term is defined in Item 407(d)(5) of Regulation S-K of the Securities Exchange Act of 1934, as amended (the "Exchange Act").

-Compensation and Governance Committee
+Compensation Committee

-The duties and responsibilities of the Compensation and Governance Committee are set forth in its charter, which is available on our website, and include the following:
+The duties and responsibilities of the Compensation Committee are set forth in its charter, which is available on our website, and include the following:

-- to determine, or recommend for determination by our Board of Directors, the compensation of our Chief Executive Officer and other executive officers; - to establish, review and consider employee compensation policies and procedures; - to review and approve, or recommend to our Board of Directors for approval, any employment contracts or similar arrangement between the Company and any executive officer of the Company; - to review and discuss with management the Company's compensation policies and practices and management's assessment of whether any risks arising from such policies and practices are reasonably likely to have a material adverse effect on the Company; - to review, monitor, and make recommendations concerning incentive compensation plans, including the use of stock options and other equity-based plans; - to recommend to our Board of Directors proposed nominees for election to the Board of Directors by the shareholders at annual meetings, including an annual review as to the renominations of incumbents and proposed nominees for election by the Board of Directors to fill vacancies that occur between shareholder meetings; - to make recommendations to the Board of Directors regarding corporate governance matters and practices; - · to recommend members for each committee of the Board of Directors; and - to recommend the compensation of directors.
+- to determine the compensation of our Chief Executive Officer and other executive officers; - to establish, review and evaluate employee compensation, plans, policies and procedures; - to review and approve any employment contracts or similar arrangement between the Company and any executive officer of the Company; - to review and discuss with management the relationship between the Company's policies and practices for compensating employees, risktaking incentives and risk management; - to review, monitor, and make recommendations concerning incentive compensation plans; - to oversee shareholder engagement with respect to executive compensation matters; and - to recommend the compensation of directors.

-Our Compensation and Governance Committee is comprised of David A. Handler (chair), Wesley R. Edens and E. Scott Urdang.
-Our Board of Directors has determined that all members of our Compensation and Governance Committee are independent under the director independence standards set forth in the rules and regulations of the SEC and the applicable listing standards of NASDAQ.
-The Compensation and Governance Committee has the authority to delegate any of its responsibilities, along with the authority to take action in relation to such responsibilities, to one or more subcommittees as the Compensation and Governance Committee may deem appropriate in its sole discretion.
+Our Compensation Committee is comprised of David A. Handler (chair), E. Scott Urdang and James B. Perry.
+The Compensation Committee has the authority to delegate any of its responsibilities, along with the authority to take action in relation to such responsibilities, to one or more subcommittees as the Compensation Committee may deem appropriate in its sole discretion.